 Bursting onto the Chicago fine-dining scene in 1987, Charlie Trotter's restaurant soon became a local icon and eventually a national landmark.
-From his initial rise to culinary stardom to the 2012 announcement that his eponymous restaurant would be closing its doors, Charlie Trotter has been one of Chicago's most distinguished and high-profile chefs.
+From his initial rise to culinary stardom to his untimely death in November 2013, Charlie Trotter was one of Chicago's most distinguished and high-profile chefs.

 Trotter, more than any of his peers, ushered in a new type of dining experience--the "New American" gourmet cuisine that has proliferated across the country--by never offering the same menu twice, and creating multi-course meals from scratch each day using boutique ingredients, including a rare all-vegetable degustation.